fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 In this step, we will create an instance of the chart type as **column2d**, set the width and height (in pixels or %), and finally specify the JSON data for the chart as string.

-The code to render a chart by passing VueJS component is given below:
+The code to render a chart is given below:

 ```javascript
 FusionCharts.ready(function() {